akoskm/akoskm.com/clbbza3hd000108mlcka5etih.md

 [https://github.com/akoskm/vite-react-tailwindcss-browser-extension](https://github.com/akoskm/vite-react-tailwindcss-browser-extension)

 This post will put the Cat Facts application behind a login screen while teaching you Supabase authentication basics.

+<mark>Please note that the manifest file only enables this plugin on https://blank.org.
+This means that the plugin won't be active on any other site.</mark>

 But first things first, let's set up a new Supabase project.